Harrysdad2/Harrysdad2.github.io/obelisks/mine/first.md

 {: .warning }
 TODO check

-The roofs of the houses we live in have a big heavy timber ridge beam that’s about 11”x 3” cross section.
-When lofts are converted, the beam is removed and replaced with a steel beam.
+Made from a reclaimed timber ridge beam that’s about 11”x 3” cross section.
+The houses were built in the 1930s and the timber is pitch pine.

-I’ve always liked the stained glass art where glass is set into a large piece of driftwood and stood vertically in the ground.
-I thought that a length of this beam could be used with a piece of stained glass and be shaped (carved, even) to be a little more interesting.
-I obtained a few lengths from local houses (with permission!) and set to work on making an obelisk.

 ![Obelisk  1 Glass](/images/obelisk1glass.jpg)